tsua0002/blockchain_research/research_perspectives.md

 v) Technical application.
 The goal of this short section is to make the link between each previous part.
 - From consensus to smart contract : How to make use of each parts?
-- What tools to use in all a blockchain development process?
+- Which tools to use in all a blockchain development process?
 - References and state of the art about blockchain development process?
 Research oriented?
 Business oriented?

 vi) Economy.
 This part is to wonder economic principles in regards of Blockchain development.